hiperwalk/hiperwalk/docs/tutorial/index.rst

 Tutorial
 ========

-Every Hiperwalk-based code follows up to five steps.
+Every code based on Hiperwalk follows up to five distinct steps.

 #.
-Import Hiperwalk.
+Import the Hiperwalk package.
 #.
-Create the graph.
+Define a graph.
 #.
-Create the quantum walk based on the previous graph.
+Construct the quantum walk using the previously defined graph.
 #.
-Simulate the walk.
+Run the simulation of the quantum walk.
 #.
-Exhibit the results.
+Display the results.

-A simple example is the coined walk on the line.
+An easy-to-understand example is the coined walk on the line.
-Do not struggle with the details for now.
-We just illustrate the steps.
+Don't worry about the specifics for the time being; we are merely illustrating the steps.

 .. testsetup::

    from sys import path as sys_path sys_path.append("../..")

-Import Hiperwalk
+Import the Hiperwalk package
 ----------------

 >>> import hiperwalk as hpw

-Create the graph
+Define a graph
 ----------------

-Here we create a line with 11 vertices.
+n this step, we generate a line comprising 11 vertices.
-The result is an object of the :class:`hiperwalk.Line` class.
+The output is an object from the :class:`hiperwalk.Line` class.

 >>> N = 11
 >>> line = hpw.Line(N)
 >>> line #doctest: +SKIP
 <hiperwalk.graph.line.Line object at 0x7ff59f1900d0>

-Create the quantum walk based on the previous graph
+Construct the quantum walk using the previously defined graph
 ---------------------------------------------------

-We create a coined quantum walk on the line with
+We now create a coined quantum walk on the line with 11 vertices.
-11 vertices by passing the created graph as an argument to the quantum walk constructor.
+We achieve this by passing the previously created graph as an argument to the quantum walk constructor.
-This results in an object of the :class:`hiperwalk.CoinedWalk` class.
+The outcome is an object from the :class:`hiperwalk.CoinedWalk` class.

 >>> qw = hpw.CoinedWalk(line)
 >>> qw #doctest: +SKIP
 <hiperwalk.quantum_walk.coined_walk.CoinedWalk object at 0x7f2691de9840>

-Simulate the walk
+Simulate the quantum walk
 -----------------

-Before simulating the walk,
-To simulate the walk we need to specify the initial state.
+Before running the simulation, we need to specify the initial state.
-One way to create the initial state is by using the :meth:`hiperwalk.CoinedWalk.ket` method, which creates a valid state of the computational basis.
+One way to accomplish this is by using the :meth:`hiperwalk.CoinedWalk.ket` method, which generates a state of the computational basis.

 >>> vertex = N // 2
 >>> initial_state = qw.ket(vertex, vertex + 1)